 Four Roses is a unique distillery in that it creates all of its bourbons from up to 10 recipes.
 The distillery takes two separate mash bills and uses up to five yeast strains to create its recipes.
 Those

-There you have it, some of the most popular whiskey brands to be enjoyed here in the states.
-They tend to be larger producers, but they’re still carving their own identities out within the lauded category.
-We’re excited to see what they turn out in 2023.
+There you have it, some of the most popular whiskey brands to be enjoyed here in the U.S. They tend to be larger producers, but they’re still carving their own identities out within the lauded category.
+We’re excited to see what they turn out in the future.